-The Role of Measurement
+The role of measurement

 At the converting stage of the packaging life-cycle, using a gate-to-gate approach, there are a number of measurements that can be obtained to meet the requirements of this framework.
-Specific examples include material used, % yield, energy used, water used all normalized by the per-production-unit. e.g. pounds, ft2, or other.
+Specific examples include material used, % yield, energy used, water used, all normalized by the per-production-unit, e.g. pounds, ft2, or other.
 Having an accurate report detailing the quantitative measurements of these items completes an important part of the overall analysis.
 Converting is an important step in the package creation process with many opportunities for energy reduction coming from various manufacturing methods and equipment types.

-Gather Data from the plant floor
+Gather data from the plant floor

 Analyze the data

-Once the machine data has been accumulated the various components of production need to be applied towards the actual final converted product.
-Many converting plants hold equipment that perform different operations on materials to create a complex final product; for example printing, then die cutting, then folding & gluing.
+Once the machine data has been accumulated the various components of production need to be applied to the actual final converted product.
+Many converting plants hold equipment that performs different operations on materials to create a complex final product; for example printing, then die-cutting, then folding & gluing.
 As the production runs through each of these stages, the energy intensity is increased in direct proportion to the amount of energy used by the machine.
-Once the product has been processed by all the converting operations, then products energy index is known as the sum of the various stages.
+Once the product has been processed by all the converting operations, then the product’s energy index is known as the sum of the various stages.
 This index takes into account the space the machines occupy and the time the material is in the warehouse.

-Provide Transparent Reporting to the supply chain
+Provide transparent reporting to the supply chain

-The Global Packaging Project, started in 2009, was chartered to: 1) define packaging’s role in sustainability, 2) agree on a common language/terminology to discuss packaging sustainability across the supply chain; and 3) develop a standard set of metrics by which to measure packaging sustainability over its full life cycle.
-The goal of the project is to ensure that 1) requests for data related to the sustainability of packaging are made using a common set of indicators and metrics and 2) the requested data is collected, normalized and delivered according to a common set of standards and protocols affiliated with each indicator and metric.
+The Global Packaging Project, started in 2009, was chartered to: 1) define packaging’s role in sustainability, 2) agree on common language/terminology to discuss packaging sustainability across the supply chain; and 3) develop a standard set of metrics by which to measure packaging sustainability over its full life cycle.
+The goal of the project is to ensure that 1) requests for data related to the sustainability of packaging are made using a common set of indicators and metrics and 2) the requested data is collected, normalized, and delivered according to a common set of standards and protocols affiliated with each indicator and metric.